Four Ways to be a more Sustainable Rider

 When you invest in higher quality garments or products for you and your horse, it will likely last longer than cheaper options.
-Products that last longer are more sustainable because they put less strain on the environment when using the same products for more extended periods.
-When shopping for new riding clothes or gear, take a little time to look into the brands that support the environment or use sustainable materials, such as Acavallo, Ariat, Horseware, and Toggi.
+Products that last longer are more sustainable because they put less strain on the environment.
+When shopping for new riding clothes or gear, research brands that support the environment.
+Or look at brands that use sustainable materials, such as Acavallo, Ariat, Horseware, and Toggi.

 For example, the Toggi ladies eco socks are made from sustainable bamboo and synthetic fiber mix, aiding sustainable fashion.
 The Ariat Eco Cruiser Shorebound shoes are perfect for warm weather.
 These eco-friendly boat shoes have comfortable padding, easy slip-on, and recycled rubber outsole make them the ideal shoe for summer.

 Even if you can’t buy products made from sustainable material, purchasing higher quality products that stand the test of time saves energy, packaging, and resources used to produce and ship more products.

 Re-examine, Research, and Recycle

 Re-examining what we do every day makes it possible to reduce the number of products we use.
 We can take action and reuse and repurpose items that we might not have previously thought were possible.
 How?
 Just by taking a few minutes to learn more about them – research is key.
 With the attention on sustaining the environment and creating minimal impact, now is the best time to make minor, eco-friendly changes to your routine.
 After all, it’s not just our planet – our horses live here too.